 These gloves work well for protecting you against radiant heat and looking good while doing it, but you’ll need extra protection if you’re using them as oven mitts.

-Still, the elastic snaps right over the sleeve of your clothing.
+Still, the elastic snaps over the sleeve of your clothing.
 The cuffs reach several inches up your forearms, giving you added protection there.
 They don’t extend all the way to your elbows, though.

-The gloves are so pliable that they’ll even stuff into your pocket in a pinch.
+These are so pliable that they’ll even stuff into your pocket in a pinch.
 This is an added benefit when you’re timing hot foods and don’t want to deal with finding a place to set the gloves down.

 The palm side of the gloves contains a silicone pattern for added grip.
 This can help you hold onto slick handles or metal grill utensils.